fdewes/tinytrip/README.md

 # tinytrip

-tinytrip is an easy to use/modify recursive text webscraper
+tinytrip is an easy to use python3 webscraper

 ## Usage